 AT the Event:

 When you are at the event, you need to take photos with EVERYONE.
-There needs to be a photo with you and the client, and photos of just the clients having a great time.
-Also, you should take a video of the event because you can use this for future event marketing.
-It also shows what the event was really like, and how much fun your clients were having!
-At the event you can also handout postcards or flyers for your next event to ensure that your clients can plan to attend the next event!
+You should have photos of you with each client and photos of just the clients having a great time.
+You can use these photos in future marketing.
+At the event, distribute postcards or flyers for your next event!

 AFTER the Event:

-There are a few things you need to do after the event, because after all, the fortune is in the follow-up!
-For those who helped set up the event, and helped at the event, they deserve a personal handwritten note.
+There are a few things you need to do after the event – because after all, the fortune is in the follow-up!

-Sharing the photos in your newsletter and on your Facebook is very important!
-When sharing the event photos on Facebook, you need to spread them out over a weeks time, or more, to ensure that you get consistent traction on your posts.
-Tagging the clients in the photos will also help with this, and get the conversation going about how much fun your event was!
+Share the photos in your newsletter and on your Facebook!
+When sharing the event photos on Facebook, you need to spread them out over a week or more, to ensure that you get consistent traction on your posts.
+Tagging the clients in the photos will also help with this – get the conversation going about how much fun your event was!

-Email your entire database pictures and links to the pictures so they can go look at what they missed out on, OR for the clients that attended, they can look back on how much fun they had!
+Email your entire database pictures and links to the pictures so they can go look at what they missed out on – OR, for the clients that attended, to look back on how much fun they had!